 - Choose your optional subjects wisely, their marks count for better results.
 Don’t follow the crowd, follow your strength.
-Your interest should be the only criteria behind choosing optional subjects.
+Your interest should be the only criterion behind choosing optional subjects.

-A timetable for UPSC preparation helps you plan and manage your time effectively because if everything is planned in advance, there are fewer chances of procrastination.
+A timetable for UPSC preparation helps you plan and manage your time effectively.

-Finally, a study timetable for UPSC preparation makes it easier to stick to your revision schedule as it removes any guesswork involved in deciding when you should revise something.
+A study time table for UPSC preparation makes it easier to stick to your revision schedule as it removes any guesswork involved in deciding when you should revise something.

-The following details highlight the need of a time table for UPSC preparation:
+The following details highlight the need for a time table for UPSC preparation: